-We do not have a formal policy or targets on the representation of women or designated groups on our Board or senior management because the Nominating and Governance Committee values and considers diversity as part of its overall annual evaluation of Board nominees for election or re-election, as well as candidates for management positions and our executive team takes gender and diversity into consideration as part of its overall recruitment and selection process in respect of our Board and senior management.
+While we do not have a formal policy or targets on the representation of women or designated groups on our Board or senior management as of the date of this Circular, the Nominating and Governance Committee intends to adopt a formal policy regarding diversity for the fiscal year ending March 31, 2024.
+The Nominating and Governance Committee considers diversity as part of its overall annual evaluation of Board nominees for election or re-election, as well as candidates for management positions, and our executive team takes gender and diversity into consideration as part of its overall recruitment and selection process in respect of our Board and senior management.
 Gender is of particular importance to us in ensuring diversity within the Board and management.
 Recommendations concerning Board nominees are, foremost, based on merit and performance, but diversity is taken into consideration, as it is beneficial that a diversity of backgrounds, views and experiences be present at the Board and management levels.

 The level of representation of women has been, and will continue to be, considered by the Company, the Board and the Nominating and Governance Committee in the making of executive officer appointments.
 In searches for new executive officers, the Nominating and Governance Committee will consider the level of female representation and diversity in management as one of several factors used in its search process.
-This will be achieved through continuously monitoring the level of female representation in senior management positions and, where appropriate, recruiting qualified female candidates as part of our overall recruitment and selection process to fill senior management positions, as the need arises, through vacancies, growth or otherwise
+This will be achieved through continuously monitoring the level of female representation in senior management positions and, where appropriate, recruiting qualified female candidates as part of our overall recruitment and selection process to fill senior management positions, as the need arises, through vacancies, growth or otherwise.